 The value of communication between a company’s team members can’t be overstated.

-Among other benefits, effective workplace communication builds rapport and trust between colleagues, improve employee performance maintains transparency in the workplace, enables better employee management, boosts morale, and facilitates innovation.
+Among other benefits, happy workplace communication builds rapport and trust between colleagues.
+It improves employee performance maintains transparency in the workplace, enables better employee management, boosts morale, and facilitates innovation.

 In short, effective communication is key to your business’s productivity and bottom line.